vertica/VerticaPy/docs/source/user_guide_full_stack_to_json.rst

 Create an XGB model
 -------------------

-Create a :py:func:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier` model.
+Create a :py:mod:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier` model.

-Unlike a vDataFrame object, which simply queries the table it was created with, the VerticaPy :py:func:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier` object creates and then references a model in Vertica, so it must be stored in a schema like any other database object.
+Unlike a vDataFrame object, which simply queries the table it was created with, the VerticaPy :py:mod:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier` object creates and then references a model in Vertica, so it must be stored in a schema like any other database object.

-This example creates the 'my_model' :py:func:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier` model in the 'xgb_to_json' schema:
+This example creates the 'my_model' :py:mod:`~verticapy.machine_learning.vertica.ensemble.XGBClassifier` model in the 'xgb_to_json' schema:

 This example loads the Titanic dataset with the load_titanic function